geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 They'll have to rewrite it in the NV driver, but NV cuvid is the first step anyway.
 Just look at the I.O. controls, figure out how to send the I.O. controls.
 It's overall very simple.
-If they see this in the replay, no need to worry about...
+If they see this in the replay, no need to worry about..
 Raw bitstreams are fine.
 The user can do demultiplexing of the bitstream.
 That's all pretty easy.